 Make sure you identify the correct organisation to complain to – which is not always as easy as it may seem.
 Trading names can be different from legal names.
 Large organisations can have several legal entities.
 Often “big brand” organisations are run as franchises which makes identifying who is liable for disability discrimination very difficult indeed.
 Look on the organisation’s website (if they have one) for details of their legal and trading names and ways to contact them.

 You can search Companies House for UK companies and the various Charity Commissions to find a charity or company’s details.

-If you are still unsure you have the right information, contact the organisation directly and ask them which legal entity is responsible for dealing with a formal complaint.
+If you are still unsure you have the right information, contact the organisation directly in writing and ask them which legal entity is responsible for dealing with a formal complaint.
 They should provide this information.
 If this information isn’t provided correctly in response to a written request, this can become evidence later.

 Check if the organisation publishes a complaints process

-Many organisations publish a complaints process on a website or can provide a process on request.
-Unless you are low on time, it is best to start following the organisation’s own process and giving them a chance to resolve matters “informally”.
+Many organisations publish a complaints process on a website or can provide a complaints process on request.
+Unless you are short of time, it is best to start following the organisation’s own process and giving them a chance to resolve matters “informally”.

 Organisations usually allow 10-30 working days (2-5 calendar weeks) to respond.
 If you need a more urgent response, then try contacting an organisation by social media, using websites like CEO Email to get the details of a senior staff member.
 A very large organisation will have a legal team.

 Another option is to escalate immediately to a “Letter before Action“.

 First complaint correspondence

 Email to an official email address is usually acceptable for complaints.
 Set email delivery and read receipts if you can as these are extra proof that you sent the email.
 Make sure you get the address absolutely correct.